 Find whatever it is in your schedule that is contributing to the burnout and taking up time in your week, but that is also dispensable, at least temporarily.

 If you reach the point where you burn out, chances are you haven’t been focusing enough on self-care.
 For most of us, I feel like this is the first thing to get cut when we’re short on time.
-Try to take whatever time you can each day, even if it’s only 15 minutes, to focus on self-care.
-For you this might mean reading, going for a walk, or taking a bath.
+Try to take whatever time you can each day, even if it’s only 15 minutes, to focus on self-care, whatever that means for you.

 Prioritize Your Health

 In addition to being really tough mentally, burnout can also take a toll on your physical health.
 First of all, chances are you aren’t getting enough rest and your body is getting exhausted.
 When I reach burnout, I’m also more likely to cut out workouts to make time for other responsibilities and am relying mostly on foods that are quick and convenient rather than nutritious.
 While it may seem like an additional drain to have to focus on these things as well as everything else you have going on, you’ll be far more productive and focused when you’re physically at your best.

 When you’re a people-pleaser like I am, this one can seem daunting.
 I just don’t like to say no. Unfortunately, if the extra commitments you’re doing for others are starting to take up too much of your time and mental energy, it’s time to start saying no more often.
 Don’t worry, the people in your life will understand.